 •americans of african-ancestry/human-variation

 We explore bully TRIX (not the ones for kids):

 •debate tricks (like paralepsis & ‘the Q is’)

 …and the whole time we get our EMPATHY on (self-empathy, silent-empathy & mindful-empathy).
 How does that sound, spirit-sibling?

-‘If violence is painful energy turned into attacking force, then empathy (or nonviolence for communication), is the active, protective awareness that attacking force comes from painful energy’ ~SiMBa
+‘If violence is painful energy turned into attacking force, then immersive-empathy (or nonviolence for communication), is the active, protective awareness that attacking force comes from painful energy’ ~SiMBa

 ViBE With Tony (on set, in the classroom, in the boardroom & on ZOOM😎)